mctripp10/bouncy-bouncy/README.md

 # Bouncy Bouncy
-OpenGL application that displays a smaller object bouncing around an outer boundary, where both object and boundary are drawn by the user.
+OpenGL GUI application that displays a smaller object bouncing around an outer boundary, where both object and boundary are drawn by the user.

 <img src="bouncy-bouncy-gif.gif" width="500">